Graylog2/documentation/README.md

     # choco install github-desktop
 	# choco install notepadplus

 Use the Github Desktop application to clone the repository, by default this can be found in `C:\Users\$USERNAME\Documents\GitHub\$REPONAME`.
+Or you run `git clone https://github.com/Graylog2/documentation.git` in your **Workbench** directory.

-Open (power)shell at this location and enable your user to run scripts
+Open Powershell at this location and enable your user to run scripts:

     # Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force;

-Use the python package manager `pip` now to install `virtulenv`.
+Use the python package manager `pip` to install `virtulenv`.
+Create the virtual environment, change into the environment and install all requirements:

 	# pip install virtualenv
 	# virtualenv .
 	# .\Scripts\activate
 	# pip install -r requirements.txt

 Once the above is done you are prepared to contribute to the documentation and preview the work live in your local browser.
 See the daily usage chapter.

 ### daily usage

 How to work with git, create branches and push them will not be covered in this document.
 Change into the prepared directory, update the sources ([git pull](https://git-scm.com/docs/git-pull)), change into the virtual python environment (Linux/Mac `source ./bin/active`, Windows `.\Scripts\activate`) and start making the changes.
-If ready, build the static documentation and review the build process.

 Build the static documentation and open them in your browser: